Liz Barbour's Creative Feast

 Combine all ingredients in small bowl.

-• Toss with 1 pound of hot linguini or fettucine
+• Toss gremolata with 1 pound of hot linguini, some shredded chicken, and cooked broccoli.

-• Stir 1 spoonful into a bowl of lamb stew or ossobucco
+• Stir 1 spoonful into a bowl of lamb stew, beef stew, chicken stew, soup, or ossobucco.

 Picture